reach-sh/reach-lang/docs/src/trouble/index.md

 * Check the current working directory with the terminal command `pwd`.

-If running `./reach run` seems to require `sudo`, then it is likely that:
+If running `./reach run` seems to require `sudo` it's possible one or more of the following is at issue:

 * A directory used by `reach` was created with `sudo` or by another account.